NexionDev/app/README.md

 Congratulations!
 You've mastered the basics of Nexion.
 Next, you can:

-- View [Product Roadmap](/docs/roadmap) to learn about upcoming enterprise features
+- View [Product Roadmap](https://nexion.tech/docs/roadmap) to learn about upcoming enterprise features
-- Check [Advanced Features](/docs/advanced-features) to learn about more capabilities
-- Read [Security Guide](/docs/security) to understand best practices
-- View [Troubleshooting](/docs/troubleshooting) to resolve common issues

 ---